n1crack/subset-finder/README.md

 //    ["id" => 3, "quantity" => 6, "price" => 5]
 //   ]

-// Get remaining items
+// $remaining will contain the items that were not selected for any subset
 $remaining = $subsetter->getRemaining();
-// $remaining will contain the items that were not included in any subset
-// output:
 //  Illuminate\Support\Collection:
 //  all:[
 //    ["id" => 1, "quantity" => 2, "price" => 15],